-Thomas Gibson Sees Eclipse In Charleston and Prepares For Harvey In San Antonio In The Same Week [Opinion]
+Thomas Gibson Sees Eclipse In Charleston And Prepares For Harvey In San Antonio In The Same Week [Opinion]

 Hurricane Harvey is a severe threat to the coastal counties of Texas and could be trouble for all in its wake, including San Antonio, where Thomas Gibson now lives.

-San Antonio, Texas is well inland and on the outer edge of the “moderate impact range” of Harvey’s influence according to AccuWeather.
-Thomas Gibson’s area could experience 8 to 16 inches of rain and perhaps wind gusts up to 60 mph, but Harvey’s impact on San Antonio should be less than what happened in the coastal town of Rockport. near Corpus Christi that was pummeled with the 130 mph winds and up to 12-foot storm surge of Hurricane Harvey last night.
+San Antonio, Texas, is well inland and on the outer edge of the “moderate impact range” of Harvey’s influence, according to AccuWeather.
+Thomas Gibson’s area could experience eight to 16 inches of rain and perhaps wind gusts up to 60 mph, but Harvey’s impact on San Antonio should be less than what happened in the coastal town of Rockport, near Corpus Christi, that was pummeled with 130 mph winds and up to a 12-foot storm surge of Hurricane Harvey last night.

-As Harvey inspires prayers for the safety of the people of Texas it is believed that Thomas Gibson and his little dog Hazel will avoid the worst of the storm in San Antonio.
+As Harvey inspires prayers for the safety of the people of Texas, it is believed that Thomas Gibson and his little dog Hazel will avoid the worst of the storm in San Antonio.

 [Featured Image by Francois Durand/Getty Images]